-Hopefully the idea of reflexivity should be fairly intuitive.
+Hopefully the idea should be fairly intuitive.
 I think it really gets at the heart of why investing can be so difficult.
 I’ve fully embraced the idea that the stock market is really not very efficient at all, and that share prices only loosely relate to fair value.

 The main insight that I take away is that it’s important to think strategically.
 You don’t get rewarded for being objectively correct.
 You get rewarded for predicting what the market will do next.
 This means that in addition to having an objective view of fundamentals and future prospects, you should ideally understand the market’s subjective view and why it is incorrect.

 An analogy that shows why it is important to understand the market’s subjective view comes from ‘levels of thinking’ in poker.
 A naive poker player might employ first-level thinking and make decisions solely based on how strong their own hand is.
 A player using second-level thinking would think about what their opponent’s hand might be and play in response to it, giving them scope to bluff when they think their opponent is weak.
 Third-level thinking means thinking about what your opponent may think your hand is e.g. ‘they’re bluffing because they think I am weak’.
 At the fourth level you think about what your opponent thinks you think their hand is e.g. ‘they think I’m bluffing because they think I think they’re weak’.
 And so on and so forth.
 The insight from this is that in a strategic game the key is to understand what level your opponent is thinking at and react accordingly by also thinking at the next level up.